 In continuation to understand the impact of Electrification of vehicles on vehicle testing, (you can refer last blog on Understanding E in EV) today we have picked the most favourite question of consumers- What is the electric vehicle mileage?
 Answer to this question is not simply a number for an Electric Vehicle, as user has to gain the new understanding of energy replenishment (refuel/recharge) and new method to represent mileage (range).
-For Electric Vehicles, range is the distance it can cover in one full charge measured in km or miles.
+Electric Vehicle range is the distance it can cover in one full charge measured in km or miles.
 Consumption rate is the important parameter for mapping the performance and behaviour of the vehicle, measured in Wh/km or Wh/mile.
-Range in electric vehicles always troubles the driver with the thought of whether he will be able to make it to the destination without running out of battery(charge) hence the term Range Anxiety was coined.
+Electric vehicle range always troubles the driver with the thought of whether he will be able to make it to the destination without running out of battery(charge) hence the term Range Anxiety was coined.

-Effective Electric Vehicle range evaluation methods are continuously developing with development in Electric Vehicle (EV) technologies.
+Effective Electric Vehicle range evaluation methods are continuously developing with development in Electric Vehicle technology.
 And we will be focusing on these methods in this blog.
 But first let’s see where are we today on Electric Vehicle range.

 Current Electric Vehicle Range Benchmarks

 Below table provides a glimpse on current ranges available with various category of vehicles.